although asking for help can feel uncomfortable,

 - Your physical health

-You might also have to fill out a questionnaire or survey that will help the mental health professional understand what the problem might be.
+You might also have to fill out a questionnaire or survey that will help the mental health professional understand what is present in your life right now.

 The reason a mental health professional will ask you all these questions is so they can better understand what is going on in your life.
 It is important to be honest and try to say as much as you can so that the mental health professional can get a better understanding of your situation and how you feel.